Slippery roads and gusty winds possible through Thursday

-A WINTER WEATHER ADVISORY HAS BEEN ISSUED FOR NORTHWESTERN POCAHONTAS AND WESTERN GREENBRIER COUNTIES FROM 12AM THURSDAY - 7PM THURSDAY.
+A WINTER WEATHER ADVISORY IS IN EFFECT FOR NORTHWESTERN POCAHONTAS AND WESTERN GREENBRIER COUNTY THROUGH TONIGHT.

-A WIND ADVISORY IS IN EFFECT THROUGH THURSDAY NIGHT FOR GILES, WYTHE, AND BLAND COUNTIES.
+A WIND ADVISORY IS IN EFFECT FOR GILES, WYTHE, AND BLAND COUNTIES THROUGH TONIGHT.

+A WIND CHILL ADVISORY IS IN EFFECT FOR NORTHWESTERN POCAHONTAS COUNTY THROUGH FRIDAY MORNING.

 CURRENT WATCHES/WARNINGS/ADVISORIES